 - A Fresher Fresh: Cats prefer water that hasn't been standing long.
 So be sure to refresh her water bowl at least once per day.

-- Wet Food: In nature, cats also source fluids from their food.
+- Wet Food: Cats also source fluids from their food.
 So another easy way to promote proper hydration is by including some wet food in her diet.